 Some users report this product has helped with overall hair and skin appearance.
 It can serve as a natural laxative.
 Comes in 1,000 mg tablets.
-A good price for 100 capsules.
-Made to take 3 times daily.
+A good price for 250 capsules.
+Contains no gluten, soy, or milk.

 Filled with 1,400 mg Liquid soft gels.
 Bottle has 300 pills.
 Cold pressed and organic.
 No added color or flavors.
 Designed to provide a daily dose in 1 pill.
 Appears to help with dry eyes and digestion.